proteinreport/proteinreport.org/content/events/cell-culture-food-making-it-european-reality-1/index.md

 weight: 5000
 uuid: 6814
 ---
-<p>Webinar on the European cellular agriculture scene.</p>
+Webinar on the European cellular agriculture scene.

-<p>Topic 1: The European Cellular Agriculture Scene: who are active now and where are we missing activity? with Alexander Holst</p>
+Topic 1: The European Cellular Agriculture Scene: who are active now and where are we missing activity? with Alexander Holst

-<p>Topic 2: Consumer Attitude in Europe and how to frame the debate? with Nathalie Rolland</p>
+Topic 2: Consumer Attitude in Europe and how to frame the debate? with Nathalie Rolland